-Activity Evidence that supports this approach Challenge number(s) addressed A minimum of 400 hours of targeted recovery tutoring led by qualified tutors Increase in the capacity to provide targeted group and individual support to close gaps caused by the pandemic and further support PP to meet attainment targets.
-1,3 Y6 catch-up tutoring to help support them in becoming 'secondary ready' Increase in support to ensure that PP and DA pupils feel academically ready for the challenge of secondary school, leading to increase in wellbeing and attendance rates.
-1,2,3,4 Purchase of specific reading and spelling intervention resources A standardised approach/resource for targeted interventions will allow a more consistent approach and increase rates of progress.
-1,3
+Activity Evidence that supports this approach Challenge number(s) addressed A minimum of 400 hoursof targeted recovery tutoring led by qualified tutors Increase in the capacity to provide targeted group and individual support toclose gaps caused andfurther support PP to meet attainment targets.
+One to one tuition EEF (educationendowmentfoundation.org.uk) 1,3 Y6 catch-up tutoring to help support them in becoming 'secondary ready' Increase in support to ensure that PP and DA pupils feel academically readyfor the challenge of secondary school,leading to increase in wellbeing and attendance rates.
+Small group tuition EEF (educationendowmentfoundation.org.uk) Purchase of specific reading and spelling intervention resources A standardised approach/resource for targeted interventions will allow a more consistent approach and increase ratesof progress.
+Reading comprehension strategies EEF (educationendowmentfoundation.org.uk) 1,3